How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 1. Personalize the Customer Experience

-Start with these personalization layers:
+Start with these layers:

 • Product recommendations based on purchase history and browse behavior